espocrm/documentation/docs/development/metadata/scopes.md

 ### customizable

-_Description_: could entity be customized with Entity Manager;
+_Description_: whether the entity can be customized in the Entity Manager;

 _Type_: boolean;